onozeam/simple_translater/readme.md

 ```
 $ pwd
 .../simple_translater/universal_transformer
+$ floyd init [any project name]
+...
 $ floyd run
 ```
+After you finished trainning, you can download `model_state` file from "https://www.floydhub.com/[your_name]/projects/[project_name]/1/files/saved/model_state", and must put on `.../simple_translater/universal_transformer/saved/.` on your local computer.

 If you don't want to train a model now, you can download `model_state` file which was already trained, from [my floydhub repository](https://www.floydhub.com/maezono/projects/universal_transformer/1/files/saved/model_state).
-`model_state` file should be put at `.../simple_translater/universal_transformer/saved/model_state`
+And please put that file on `.../simple_translater/universal_transformer/saved/.` your computer.

 ### Prediction on CLI
 If you haven't use french and english on spacy, you need downdloading these data.